 If there are seeds in your harvest while there are no male plants somewhere in your growing space, this means there are hermaphrodites hiding in your crop.
 These unremoved abnormal cannabis plants released their pollen to your female plants, which produced those unwanted seeds.
 Unfortunately, when this type of pollination takes place, the female plants will spend its energy on seed production, not on producing flowers.

-As said before, these new cannabis seeds produced by hermaphrodites will also carry this unwanted trait, which will destroy entirely your crop in the long run.
+As said before, these new pollen sacs on female plant produced by hermaphrodites will also carry this unwanted trait, which will destroy entirely your crop in the long run.
 Thus, you should not hesitate to remove them for good in your grow room.

 In just one glance, you may find getting rid of hermaphrodites in your growing space a difficult task to finish.
 However, now that you know how to deal with them, things will be much easier.

 What is the Easiest Way to Keep Your Growing Space Free from Hermaphrodites?

 Well, the best preventive solution to this issue is to get feminized marijuana seeds.
 Feminized means your seeds are 100% females, no males, or even hermaphrodites.
 Thus, you don’t need to check the growing plants for pollen sacs or banana-shaped flowers.
 Your harvest will be of the best quality, always!

 You can buy feminized marijuana seeds sale through the web or at a local dispensary.
 To be sure of the quality, get your cannabis seeds from a reputable seed company.
 Most cannabis growers prefer getting their supplies from an online seed company.

 Buying feminized cannabis seeds online is easy, safe, and convenient.
 The entire process will be discreet and protected.
 Your order will arrive at your doorsteps on time in a good sealed condition.
 Nobody will ever know that you bought cannabis seeds.